 Some children may find a change in their routine, such as a snow day, very difficult to cope with or understand.
 This short social story may be useful to help them with any anxious feelings they may have about this unplanned change.

 Thank you for all those parents who have joined us for our successful coffee mornings.
 We had some very positive feedback from the sessions.
 Parents have found it useful to discuss strategies that they use at home, understanding the structure of SEN procedures at Bedgrove Junior School and looking at a range of resources to support learning at home.
 Parents also enjoyed the opportunity to network with other parents.

 Here are some useful 'take aways' for working with children with ASD:

 - Observe them within the home environment - what are their triggers?
 Are there different points of the day and why may this be the case?

 - When your collect your child from school - don't ask if they have had a good day.
-Just great them with a hello and allow them time to tell you about their day.
+Just greet them with a 'hello' and allow them time to tell you about their day.
 If you feel that you need to ask, then ask them, 'What have you learnt today'.

 - Try to use social stories and communication cards to understand friendships and discuss different viewpoints.